DeveloperPuneet/CodeCharm/CONTRIBUTING.md

-# 🤝 Contributing to CodeWhiz
+# 🤝 Contributing to CodeCharm

 Welcome, fellow dev! 💻
-Thanks for your interest in contributing to **CodeWhiz**, the AI-powered inline code-commenting extension for VS Code.
+Thanks for your interest in contributing to **CodeCharm**, the AI-powered inline code-commenting extension for VS Code.
 Whether you're here to squash bugs, add features, or polish up documentation — you're awesome 🔥

 ---